lowbit-inc/lowbit-cash/README.md

   - [ ] delete
   - [ ] edit
   - [ ] list
-- [ ] version
+- [X] version

 ## Ideas

-- Accounts should have type
+- [X] Accounts should have a type
 - "Income by source/type" Report
 - "Expenses by source/type" Report
 - "Budget" Report
 - Tool to help creating a balanced budget on envelopes
   - For example, first deciding on percentages (as in the 50/30/20 method)
 - Must have a budget also for Incomes
-- Must have a way to storing the projected Income by Month
+- Implement log library (with debug)
+- Implement colors
+- Implement views for listings